 All employees shall be allowed a 1-hour lunch break each work day.
 In addition, all employees may be allowed up to 15 minutes for a break in the morning and in the afternoon, when work demands permit.
-While eating at the workspace is not prohibited, it is discouraged.
-While eating lunch at the workplace, an employee is relieved of all work activities unless approved by the supervisor.
+While eating at the workspace is not prohibited, it is discouraged; however, while eating lunch at the workplace, an employee is relieved of all work activities and shall not engage in any such work activity.
+Engaging in work activities while relieved from duty during an employee's lunch break will be grounds for disciplinary action up to and including termination of employment.